choiseoyoon0330/Traffic-Flow-Prediction/README.md

 # QI-14th-Program
-This is the repository for Group 1 of the 14th Qualcomm Institute AI Research-focused Project - Winter 2025.
+This is the repository for Group 1 of the 14th Qualcomm Institute AI Research-focused Project.

 ## Overview
 Prediction of highway traffic flow based on artificial intelligence algorithms using California traffic data.